tumri/Newzer/README.md

 Each article is tagged under a category.
 Users are able to go to a category page, select a category, and view articles from that category.

 Users are able to leave comments on articles.
-Comments may also be replied to in a hierarchical fashion(implemented using closure_tree).
+Comments may also be replied to in a nested hierarchical fashion(implemented using closure_tree).
+If a root comment is deleted then the replies to that root comment become root comments themselves.
 A context button is provided so that each comment's parent comment or parent article may be easily found.